Morning Cafe - 8:30 - 10am, Mon-Fri

-HPR Music Director Gene Schiller's signature program begins each weekday morning with Morning Cafe, a refreshing blend of music, usually built around a special theme, plus "Writers Almanac," interesting features...and more music laced with live interviews with visiting guest artists; Morning Concert kicks in after the 10am NPR news with longer works.
+HPR Music Director Gene Schiller's signature program begins each weekday morning with Morning Cafe, a refreshing blend of music, usually built around a special theme.
+The program also includes the daily "Writers Almanac," interesting features, and frequently live interviews with visiting guest artists.
+After the 10am NPR news break, Morning Concert kicks in with longer classical works.

 Gene Schiller joined HPR in September, 1993 as a board operator.
-His first break came when he was asked to fill in for Music Director, Alan Bunin.
-Six months later he became the new host of Evening Concert, a program that runs on KHPR /KKUA /KANO from 6 to 8 p.m. on weeknights.
+His first break came when he was asked to fill in for Music Director Alan Bunin.
+Six months later he became the host of Evening Concert, which he hosted for seven years and which continues on HPR-1 (with new hosts) weeknights from 6 to 8 pm.

 In 1996, Gene was invited to take over the Sunday morning classical program, Sunday Brunch, which at the time was scheduled from 10 to noon.
 "About three years later, I turned it into a request program," he recalls, "and soon after that it was expanded to run from 9 to noon, still in the request format."

-He was born in Los Angeles, and his family moved to Hawaii in 1959 just as he entered the third grade.
-He's lived here ever since, attending St. Louis and then Kaimuki High School.
-Schiller has been in radio for 18 years.
-He originally joined KORL as a host for a big band show.
+Born in Los Angeles, Schiller's family moved to Hawaiʻi in 1959, just as he entered the third grade.
+He's lived here ever since, attending St. Louis and then Kaimukī High School.
+Schiller has been in radio since 1984 when he got his first job at KORL as a host for a big band show.
 "I come from a family of musicians," he recalls, "and I am the only member who isn't a musician, doesn't read music or play an instrument - but I've always been a good listener."